 On the other hand, earbuds seem well constructed, with no visible weak points.
 Housing feels solid, with a rubberized texture that sits gently on your skin.
 Physical controls are hidden beneath the rubber exterior for extra protection.

-Of course, if you want to use them for sports activities, you can rely on their IP67 rating to repeal all the sweat and water that might fall on them.
-And after every workout, you can wash them under a tap.
+Moreover, for sports activities, you can rely on their IP67 rating to repeal all the sweat and water.
+And after every workout, you can wash them under a tap just like the best waterproof Bluetooth headphones.

 Push Ultra come with 6 buttons in total for controlling practically everything.
 There is also a mobile app, but it’s unusable.